helloworld2394/-Udacity-tv-script-generation/README.md

-# -Udacity-tv-script-generation
+# DLND Tv Script Generation Project
-Udacity DLND tv script generation project
+The project is in progress.